Contents

 You can and usually should perform analysis using the analyzeSequence(_:) or analyzeSequence(from:) methods; those methods work well with Swift structured concurrency techniques.
 However, you may prefer that the analyzer proceed independently and perform its analysis autonomously as audio input becomes available in a task managed by the analyzer itself.

 To use this capability, create the analyzer with one of the initializers that has an input sequence or file parameter, or call start(inputSequence:) or start(inputAudioFile:finishAfterFile:).
-To end the analysis when the input ends, call finalizeAndFinishThroughEndOfInput().
-To end the analysis of that input and start analysis of different input, call one of the start methods again.
+To end the analysis of that input only and start analysis of different input, call one of the start methods again.
+To end the analysis session when the input ends, call finalizeAndFinishThroughEndOfInput().

 Control processing and timing of results